-Essential Carpentry tools Every Home Should Have
+Essential Carpentry Tools Every Home Should Have

 There’s nothing worse than measuring up a beam, only to find you’ve left your pencil and your hammer on the other side of the room.
-A good tool pouch will carry those tools that you need at hand most often, so that you can quickly switch between them.
+A good tool pouch will carry those tools that you need at hand most often so that you can quickly switch between them.
 A quality leather pouch will last the distance, and will ideally have at least two separate pockets and a hanging spot for your hammer.

 The most well-recognized of carpentry tools—the hammer.
 These inexpensive tools are an essential part of your carpentry kit.
-There are two basic types of hammer to cover most of your carpentry tasks: the claw hammer, and the framing hammer.
+There are two basic types of hammers to cover most of your carpentry tasks: the claw hammer, and the framing hammer.
 Your regular claw hammer is great for pulling nails, and basic hammering.
 However, a framing hammer has a straighter claw for pulling boards, and a serrated face which will prevent slipping of nails.
-Framing hammers are often heavier, and have a longer handle.
+Framing hammers are often heavier and have a longer handle.
 When purchasing your hammers, take into consideration their weight, as there are few things more dangerous than wielding a hammer which is too heavy for you to manage.

 This is one of the most important carpentry tools.
 Measure twice, cut once—as they say.
 Buy yourself a good tape measure, which is at least 25 feet long and one inch wide.
 Ensure that it’s got a well-secured hook on the end (to prevent slippage and ultimately inaccuracies in your measurements).

 Measuring and squaring angles is an important part of any carpentry work.
 A good, metal square will ensure you’ve got accurate angles—which is a must.
 Avoid the plastic variety, as they are more likely to break, and can also warp over time.
 Squares come in a range of sizes, the most popular of which are 12-inch and 6-inch.
 Depending on the type of work you’re doing, a 6-inch square is often versatile enough to handle most tasks.

-Levelling is as important as squaring, in the world of carpentry.
-A bubble level is an essential part of your tool kit—however the size you choose will depend on the kind of work you’re doing.
+Leveling is as important as squaring, in the world of carpentry.
+A bubble level is an essential part of your tool kit—however, the size you choose will depend on the kind of work you’re doing.
 Ensure that the level you purchase has both ‘plumb’ (or vertical) and ‘level’ (horizontal) bubbles.
 You’ve also got the option of laser levels, but most carpenters do well with simply a bubble level.

 Carpenter’s pencil and chalk

-In any carpentry endeavour, you’ll need to make a lot of markings.
+In any carpentry endeavor, you’ll need to make a lot of markings.
 Some simple carpenter’s pencils and chalk will have you making markings like a professional.
 As a general rule, use the pencil for shorter markings and chalk for longer lines.
 However, never, under any circumstances use ink—as it can leak through once the wood is painted and ruin the job.

-- Drill and screwdrivers
+Drill and screwdrivers

-Many carpenters and woodworkers detest the idea of using screws in wood, however this notion is changing.
+Many carpenters and woodworkers detest the idea of using screws in wood, however, this notion is changing.
 A couple of basic screwdrivers (again, you’ll get what you pay for here) and even a cordless drill can save you a lot of elbow grease in certain situations.
 Power tools such as drills have become very affordable, and the range is vast.
 The amount of money you spend should depend on how often you’re going to use it, how long you want it to last, and how powerful it needs to be.
 Consider a spare battery if you’re going to use your drill often.

-- Saws (Circular and hand saws)
+Saws (Circular and hand saws)

 Some home handymen and master craftsmen prefer the age-old hand saw.
-There’s a sweet satisfaction in some old-fashioned elbow grease, however the novelty can wear off quickly.
+There’s a sweet satisfaction in some old-fashioned elbow grease, however, the novelty can wear off quickly.
 A good circular saw will save you a great deal of time, if you’re willing to invest in it,.
 You could even take a look at something like this best miter saw if you want something a bit different, it all depends on what you would be using it for.
 If you are going to be cutting a lot of materials in your workshop or workspace then it may be beneficial to look into affordable air systems, like Integrated Air Systems Ltd to create a healthier work environment.
 Then again, if you’re trying to save some cash, and have a limited amount of cutting to do, a hand saw is a very affordable alternative.

 Not essential, but very handy if you’ve got a big project in the works.
 If you’d rather not spend your time hammering nails all day (or if you’re particularly fond of your fingers, but not so great with hand-eye coordination), a nail gun might be a worthwhile investment.